-Pessary.
-A vaginal device, a pessary (see image below), may be placed in the vagina to support the vaginal walls and uterus.
+A pessary (see images below) is a plastic device placed in the vagina to support the vaginal walls.
 A pessary is usually used continuously and changed by a doctor or nurse every 4 to 12 months depending upon the type used and how well it suits you.

 Alternatively, if you prefer, you may be taught to replace the pessary yourself.
 It is possible to lead a normal life with continuation of activities such as bathing, cycling, swimming and, in some cases, sexual intercourse.
-Ongoing care is often at the GP practice but some women will need to be kept under review in the Gynaecology clinic.
+Ongoing care is at the GP practice or in the hospital clinic.